 The content in this exhibit is presented in two forms:

 - In a timeline, which provides a transcription of the first sentence or two of the article, linked to the full page in the Chronicling America newspaper database.
-There, items have also been loosely grouped into themes.
+On the timeline, items have also been loosely grouped into themes.

 - In thematic galleries, which provide a clipping of the top of each article, linked to the the full page in the Chronicling America newspaper database.
-Within these, items are presented roughly chronologically.
+Within these galleries, items are presented roughly chronologically.

 The timeline includes transcriptions of article content.
 Like many periodicals past and present, the Gazette was frequently plagued with typos, which we have let stand as they are, to accurately represent the original.